Frequency Modulation Simulation in Altium Designer

 In a previous post, we looked at load line analysis for a circuit with an NPN transistor.
 Based on the DC sweep results, we can see when the collector current starts to saturate as the collector-emitter voltage is ramped to higher levels.
 This allowed us to extract the load line for this circuit, and to see how the threshold voltage changes.

 In this simulation, I’ll show you how to bring a sinusoidal FM source into your simulations and examine when clipping occurs.
 In this frequency modulation simulation, we can then examine the Fourier components and determine when new harmonics are generated.
 We can then modify the simulation by changing the DC bias to see how the FM signal clips and identify the range of input values that lead to linear behavior throughout the relevant frequency bands.
-This is an important aspect of RF signal chain design with GaAs or GaN FET drivers.
+This is an important aspect of RF signal chain design.

-Here, I’ve set the carrier frequency to 1 MHz, the modulation index to 5, and the baseband frequency to 100 kHz.
-The AC range has initially been set +/- 0.25 V with some DC offset.
-In your circuit, you can base your appropriate range of AC values on your load line results.
+Here, I’ve set the carrier frequency to 100 MHz, the modulation index to 5, and the baseband frequency to 10 MHz.
+The AC range has initially been set +/- 1 V with no DC offset.
+In this circuit, you can use your load line results to see the appropriate range of AC values that should be applied to the base for a give collector-emitter voltage.
 If you look at the load line results, you’ll be able to find the range of collector-emitter voltage values that produce a linear output; we would like to quantify whether this input range is appropriate for this circuit.
+The Properties dialog for the generic simulation source in Altium Designer nicely shows these parameters and a waveform.

 Here we want to run a transient analysis as this will show the behavior of the system in the time domain.
+The setup for the transient analysis can be seen in the Simulation Dashboard.
 I’ll be measuring the collector current, collector-emitter voltage, and the power seen by the load resistor (R_LOAD).
 Simply go to the “Simulate” menu and click Edit Simulation Setup to locate the parameter sweep and transient analysis settings.
 In the transient analysis setup (shown below), I’ve set “Default Cycles Displayed” to 10.
-This was set because the ratio of the carrier frequency to the baseband frequency is 10, so an entire modulation cycle will be seen in the output.
+This was set because the ratio of the carrier frequency to the signal frequency is 10, so an entire modulation cycle will be seen in the output.
 If you set this number lower, you will not be able to see results for a whole modulation cycle.

 Frequency Modulation Simulation Results